chris-luna/Portfolio/README.md

-My name is Christian Luna and here I have uploaded all my achievements.
+My name is Christian Luna,  I have uploaded some of the skills I have for which a certification was issued.